Kernix13/pre-code-formatter/README.md

 **Markdown**:

 1. The foolwoing are good: Headings, Images, links, footnotes, HTML tags, and ordered lists
 1. Blockquotes issue: you can alphanumeric (`\w`) characters but not other characters.
-This one may have to manually have `span.green` is you have quotes inside or any other non word char.
+This one may have to manually have `code.green` is you have quotes inside or any other non word char.
 My RegEx works in [regexr.com](https://regexr.com/76te2) but not in my JavaScript.
 1. I had to remove the `-` for unordered lists because it is grabbing other dashes
 1. Diff blocks: I was not able to select the `-` for the changes/old code line.
 I was able to in [regexr.com](https://regexr.com/76tiu) but not in this app.
 I'll have to manually add red.
 1. Outputting backticks will require some creativity when it comes to inline code.
 Language blocks can be simulated by using the language in question then adding backticks above and below the code block.